microsoft/ivy/language.md

 ## Initializers

-In some cases it is awkward to give the initial condition as a formula.
-An alternative is to use an initializer.
-This is a special action that is executed once initially, before any exported actions are called.
+As noted above, an initializer is a special action that is executed once initially, before any exported actions are called.
 For example:

     individual bit : bool